LeoPerelli/BayesMixtureModeling/README.md

 ## Credits

-This project is under the supervision of PHD Researcher Mario Beraha from Politecnico di Milano.
+This project is under the supervision of PHD Researcher <a href="https://github.com/mberaha">Mario Beraha</a> from Politecnico di Milano.